Skip to the main content.

 2 min read

 In the broadest sense, gas and diesel engine oils have the same anatomy or makeup.
-They are formulated from the blending of base oils and additives to achieve a set of desired performance characteristics for their particular kind of engine.
+They are formulated by blending base oils and additives to achieve a set of desired performance characteristics for their particular kind of engine.
 From this simple definition, we start to diverge when examining the lubricant's required performance for each engine type.

 Effects on Catalytic Convertors